huangguojie880/simplekeras/README.md

 # simplekeras
-Simplify some functions of keras
+Simplify and add some functions of keras